Who Needs Construction Insurance?

 Large companies and governmental agencies will almost always require contractors and construction companies to carry a number of insurance policies that will protect the many insurable aspects of the project they were hired to work on.
 The good news is that most of the time, the project sponsor will pay for the cost of the insurance.
 However, it is usually the contractor’s responsibility to procure the right coverage.

 Most larger projects will require you to purchase many of the policies that we have already discussed, including general liability, workers compensation, and builders risk.
 Surety bonds and inland marine can be required by companies and government agencies for specific projects, but usually, they are not.

 When purchasing insurance, it’s important to always know the rules and regulations mandated by the state in which you are working, especially when it comes to commercial auto and workers compensation insurance.
 For all other policies that your employer might require you to purchase for a particular project, the best way to make sure that you are meeting every insurance requirement of the project is by teaming with an expert broker who will be able to recommend the proper coverage.

 Verifying Your Subcontractors Are Insured

 If your construction company is leading the project and will have to hire subcontractors, make sure that they all have their own insurance as well.
-No matter whether you’re talking about architects and engineers, plumbers, electricians, painters, HVAC contractors, or carpenters, all of your subcontractors should be carrying their own insurance.

 You can verify that they are insured by requesting a certificate of insurance from them.
 The COI is proof that they have obtained the insurance coverage that you have required them to obtain in the contract that you drew up for your subcontractors.
 Your insurance carriers will want to have these COIs on file as well.